These make-ahead Seafood Phyllo Bundles with Creole Mustard Sauce are packed with flavor, scrumptious and impressive to serve.

 Leftover sauce is delicious on grilled chicken or crab cakes.

 Make Ahead: Seafood bundles can be assembled but not baked earlier in the day, covered and refrigerated.
+They can also be covered and frozen for up to 1 month.
 Bring to room temperature before baking.
-Sauce can be made the day before, covered and refrigerated.